The medium-modified $g\to c\bar{c}$ splitting function in the BDMPS-Z formalism: Multiple soft scattering approximation

 \subsection{The \texorpdfstring{$g\to c\bar{c}$}{g->ccbar} splitting in an expanding medium}

-In this section we provide the results for the medium-modified splitting function for an arbitrary $\hat{q}(\xi)$ profile with finite support over $0<\xi<L$.
-We first introduce the dimensionful quantities characterising the typical momentum, energy and length scales associated with~$\hat{q}(\xi)$
+In this section we provide the results for the medium-modified splitting function for an arbitrary profile $\hat{q}(\xi)$ with finite support over $0<\xi<L$.
+We first introduce the dimensionful quantities characterising the typical momentum, energy and length scales associated with~$\hat{q}(\xi)$,

-Note that in this section $L$ is an arbitrary cutoff, while $\bar L<L$ is the characteristic length scale of the $\hat{\xi}$ distribution.
-The use of a finite cutoff $L$ is necessary for the splitting of the integral as done in \eqref{eq5.7}.
+Note that in this section $L$ is an arbitrary cutoff, while $\bar L<L$ is the characteristic length scale of the $\hat{q}$ distribution.
+The use of a finite cutoff $L$ is necessary for splitting the integrals as in \eqref{eq4.7}.

 Once again we will write integrals $I_4$ and $I_5$ in dimensionless units.
-In particular, we define $\frak{y} = y/\bar L$ and $\bar{\frak{y}} = \bar{y}/\bar L$ and use the rescaled variables:
+In particular, we define $\mathfrak{y} = t/\bar L$ and $\bar{\mathfrak{y}} = \bar{t}/\bar L$ and use the rescaled variables:

 Leaving the details of the derivation to the Appendix~\ref{app:Igensoftderiv} we present the final result: